ZODIAC – Ancient Astral Science in Transformation

 Lower: Rectangular zodiac situated on the ceiling of the hypostyle hall of the Hathor Temple in Dendara, Egypt (Roman period).
 The illustration shows the nocturnal hours (12 to 10) as goddesses wearing stars on their heads.
 Reading from right to left: After the 12th hour, Leo is depicted as standing on Hydra in the form of a snake.
 Close to the lion’s tail Corvus is depicted, followed by Coma Berenices shown as a goddess holding a flail.
 After the 10th hour, there is Virgo holding an ear of wheat.
 The last figure is a falcon representing Mercury (EAT III, 80 and pl.
 42). © graphics/montage: M. Ossendrijver, 2021.

-The ZODIAC project led by Principal Investigator Mathieu Ossendrijver is funded by a European Research Council Advanced Grant (2021–2026) and hosted at the Institute for the History of Science in the Ancient World at Freie Universität Berlin.
+The ZODIAC project led by Principal Investigator Mathieu Ossendrijver is funded by a European Research Council Advanced Grant (2021–2026) and hosted at the Institute for the History of Knowledge in the Ancient World at Freie Universität Berlin.
 ZODIAC’s interdisciplinary approach conceives astral science as interconnected astronomical, astrological, mathematical, religious and social practices.